gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

   (The gardenlet is not restricted to run in the seed cluster or to be deployed into a Kubernetes cluster at all).

 > Once you’ve deployed a gardenlet manually, for example, behind a firewall, you can deploy new gardenlets automatically.
 The manually deployed gardenlet is then used as a template for the new gardenlets.
-More information: [Automatic Deployment of Gardenlets](deploy_gardenlet_automatically.md).
+For more information, see [Automatic Deployment of Gardenlets](deploy_gardenlet_automatically.md).

 ## Prerequisites

-### Kubernetes cluster that should be registered as a seed cluster
+### Kubernetes Cluster that Should Be Registered as a Seed Cluster

 - Verify that the cluster has a [supported Kubernetes version](../usage/supported_k8s_versions.md).